fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 "You're right again.
 It is annoying sometimes...
 Of course, you know everything.
 But did you think what this might lead to?"

-"I often have to think, Middle - the environment helps..." **[literally "is conductive to it" - any better phrasing?]**
+"I often have to think, Middle - the environment is conducive to it..."

 The face of the speaker (if, of course, he has one) is not visible, but the tone of the answer leaves no doubt that Senior is now grinning sarcastically.